ocfl-archive/gocfl/docs/NNNN-mets.md

-For enhancing compatibility with classic archive information package formats (i.e. https://dilcis.eu), this extension provides a way to automaticaly generate a METS and a Premis file for every version of the OCFL object based on the inventory.
+For enhancing compatibility with classic archive information package formats (i.e. https://dilcis.eu), this extension provides a way to integrate a METS and a Premis file for every version of the OCFL object based on the inventory.

 Technical metadata is provided by the [NNNN-indexer](NNNN-indexer.md) extension.